andrewy9/minimal-react/README.md

+# Forked for use of the boilet plate from EDA

 # React minimal

 As part of an introduction to React, this repo attempts to show React in a most basic form.